Symptoms of a Potential Sewage Problem in Your NJ Home

 - If you detect signs of mold development, in addition to any of the other listed warning signs, your home can be trying to point you to a sewage backup or leak.

-- Following a sewage cleanup, you may want to consider contacting a mold company to conduct a professional mold inspection.
+- Following a sewage cleanup, you may want to consider contacting a mold company to conduct a professional mold inspection in New Jersey.
 It only take 24-48 hours for mold to develop in the presence of excess moisture.

 - Common signs of potential mold: suspicious staining, discoloration, and/or musty odors.